harshith-ashok/diabetes-prediction-ml/README.md

 # Diabetes Risk Visualization with ML
 I made this project to learn different concepts in prediction and is a simple tool to  visualize different features which is used to predict if the patient has diabetes.

+> [!NOTE]
+> This repository is a example project I am working on while I learn ML, Visualization and Math fro Comp.sci

 ## Dataset
 The features available in the dataset and which are used are as follows
 - `Pregnancies`